mhberger/deep-dive-actuator/README.md

 Simple grails project to demonstarate Spring Boot Actuator
 ==========================================================

-Build and rung the app using
+Build and run the app using

 ```
 ./gradlew clean assemble